MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/microphone-speaker-status-unhealthy.md

 ## Signal Logic

+**Conferencing Speaker and Conferencing Microphone**

-This alert is triggered when the system reports that no viable speaker or mic peripheral is in-use.
+- This alert is triggered when the system reports that no viable speaker or mic peripheral is in-use.
 If the configured default device is unavailable but another, viable, device is in use, this signal will not alert and instead a separate warning signal will alert.

 > [!NOTE]
 > Since Teams will fall back to any available speaker or microphone when the configured device is unavailable, the Pro Portal filters out "non-viable" devices such as on-board headphone connectors and small speakers found inside some certified consoles.
 If those are found in-use, the Pro Portal should still fire this alert since they would not allow for a viable meeting experience.
 > If the Microsoft Teams Rooms application is explicitly configured to use the speakers inside of a Front of Room display (HDMI audio), this alert will be locked in a healthy state.
 Another warning "Misconfigured Conferencing/Default Speaker" will alert you in this scenario.
 HDMI audio becomes disconnected when the display sleeps and would otherwise cause critical alerts to open and close throughout the day.
+**Configured Default Speaker, Configured Conferencing Microphone and Configured Conferencing Speaker**

+- This warning is triggered when the system reports that the configured default device is not available, but another viable device is in use.

 ## Resolution

 Audio peripheral issues can occur for different reasons.
 To fix common issues, try the following options.